BR19-gh/myReads-Udacity/README.md

 Once the app is running, you will be greeted by the main page showcasing your bookshelves.
 Effortlessly move books between shelves by using the dropdown menu on each book and selecting the desired shelf.

-To explore and add new books to your collection, click on the search icon in the top right corner of the page.
-Enter a search query in the search bar and press Enter.
+To explore and add new books to your collection, click on the plus icon in the bottom right corner of the page.
+Enter a search query in the search bar.
 The search results will be displayed below, and you can add books to your shelves by selecting the desired shelf from the dropdown menu on each book.

 ## Contributing